Yes, Some Asexual People Masturbate. No, We Don't Need To Explain Why

 Or they’re confused because they don’t understand how I could possibly masturbate without experiencing sexual attraction towards anyone.
 Either way, the “masturbation question” is an inappropriate and irrelevant way of gauging just how asexual we are and how alien we should be perceived.

 There are a lot of widespread misconceptions like this about asexuality, especially when it comes to pleasure.
-Most don’t realize that asexuality is a type of sexual orientation characterized by experiencing little to no sexual attraction towards anyone, regardless of their gender.
+Most don’t realise that asexuality is a type of sexual orientation characterised by experiencing little to no sexual attraction towards anyone, regardless of their gender.
 It doesn’t mean “not having any sexual feelings or associations” nor does it mean having no sexuality at all.

 Asexuality is specifically concerned with the lack of sexual desire we feel towards other people, our lack of innate inclination to involve them in our sexuality.
 It isn’t a lifestyle choice, a reflection of social attitudes or an absence of libido.